SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Note: I am not a doctor so please seek the advice of a medical professional and read my disclaimer.

 There are many herbs that have very powerful antibiotic properties that will kill bacteria and viral infections naturally and safely, without toxins.
-Many herbs target the immediate areas with all necessary enzymes to heal and nourish naturally.
+Many herbs target the immediate areas with all the necessary enzymes to heal and nourish naturally.

-A few examples of all natural antibiotics are garlic, oregano, thyme and echinacea.
+A few examples of all-natural antibiotics are garlic, oregano, thyme, and echinacea.